Updated: March 20, 2019

 Activities in Insight Improv generally fall within three categories: Meditation and Active Meditation, Contemplative Theater, and Contemplative Drama Therapy.

-Most adults seeking psychotherapy can benefit from individual sessions using Insight Improvisation; it is a general-purpose form of drama therapy and has been successfully applied to a wide range of issues including psychological, emotional, behavioral, relationship, family, career, and other challenges.
+Most adults seeking psychotherapy can benefit from individual sessions using Insight Improvisation.
+It is a general-purpose form of drama therapy and has been successfully applied to a wide range of issues in both short-term and extended therapy, including psychological, emotional, behavioral, relationship, family, career, and other challenges.

-In addition, others who have frequently attended Insight Improvisation group workshops in the past include:
+Those who have frequently attended Insight Improvisation group programs in the past include:

 - Theater artists and performers